 - (1) Where the freeboard to the freeboard deck is such that the deck edge is immersed when the ship heels more than 5°, scupper pipes are to be led directly overboard, fitted in accordance with the requirement specified in above Par 4.
 [See Guidance] - (2) Where the freeboard to the freeboard deck is such that the deck edge is immersed when the ship heels 5° or less, scupper pipes are to be in accordance with the following requirements.
-(4) Comparison of the laded disadle to independent billion with the following requirements. - (A) Scupper pipes are to be led directly to inboard bilge wells. - (B) High water level alarm is to be provided in the bilge wells to where scupper pipes are led. - (C) Where the enclosed cargo space is protected by a carbon dioxide fire-extinguishing system, the deck scuppers are to be fitted with means to prevent the escape of the smothering gas.
+(A) Scupper pipes are to be led directly to inboard bilge wells. - (B) High water level alarm is to be provided in the bilge wells to where scupper pipes are led. - (C) Where the enclosed cargo space is protected by a carbon dioxide fire-extinguishing system, the deck scuppers are to be fitted with means to prevent the escape of the smothering gas.